Plan Your Projects and Save Yourself from Spaghetti Codes

-Spaghetti code—tangled, unstructured, and difficult to maintain—is the bane of software development.
+Spaghetti code, the tangled and unstructured kind that's hard to maintain, is the bane of software development.
 It slows down development, increases bugs, and makes onboarding new developers challenging.
 Fortunately, proper planning and architectural decisions can prevent this nightmare scenario.

 Invest Time in Architecture.
 Before writing a single line of code, invest time in designing a clean, modular architecture.
 Define clear boundaries between components and establish how they will communicate.
 This upfront investment pays dividends throughout the project lifecycle.